idleberg/playdate-arcade-fonts/README.md

 **Checklist**

 - all fonts are 8x8 pixels, in most cases with a padding of 1px
+- all fonts only cover basic latin characters
 - most fonts have a limited character range (`[0-9A-Z]`, rarely including lowercase characters)
 - complex fonts with colors have been excluded, some have been added as outlined or filled fonts
 - typographic quality was no criteria for inclusion (and there are many bad fonts!)